toolleeo/cli-apps/README.md

 ## <a name="disk-analyzer"></a>Disk usage analyzers

+Programs to analyze and summarize the usage of disks, visualize and report the size of directories and sub-directories, etc..

 * [cdu](http://arsunik.free.fr/prog/cdu.html) - cdu (colored `du`) is a perl script that calls `du` and displays a pretty histogram with optional colors allowing to immediately see the directories which take most disk space.
 * [dfc](https://github.com/rolinh/dfc) - Report file system space usage information with style.
 * [diskonaut](https://github.com/imsnif/diskonaut) - Terminal disk space navigator that traverse the file-system with a TUI interface.